learning-zone/sass-basics/README.md

 * Saas allows you to write reusable methods and use logic statements, e., loops, and conditionals
 * Saas user can access Compass library and use some awesome features like dynamic sprite map generation, legacy browser hacks * and cross-browser support for CSS3 features
 * Compass also allows you to add an external framework like Blueprint, Foundation or Bootstrap on top
-* In LESS, you can write a basic logic statement using a ‘guarded mixin’, which is equivalent to Sass if statements
+* In LESS, you can write a basic logic statement using a "guarded mixin", which is equivalent to Sass if statements
 * In LESS, you can loop through numeric values using recursive functions while Sass allows you to iterate any kind of data
 * In Sass, you can write your own handy functions